ElisabethCheston/BizNet/README.md

 ### Interactive Design & Informative Architecture<a name="idandia"></a>

-#### Recipes

-In the top navbar there is a dropdown button with all recipe categories open for public.
-Once I select one of them rows with recipes are shown in the body.
-To view the you click on the name or pic.

 #### Create a profile

 For the first time user, the option to “Register” or “Sign In” on the first page.
 When choosing “Register” user have to fill in a username and a password.
 Then click “Create account” and the page automatically takes the user to their profile page.
 If user already has an account they just click on the “Sign In” button and fill in the username and password.

-#### Categories

-When you’re a logged in user you will see a button in the top navbar called “Categories”.
-When clicked a dropdown list shows of all category options shows.
-Once I select one of them a list with all of those recipes should show in the main window.

-For Admin, the categories link in top navbar gives access to add/edit/delete the categories.
+You also have the options to sign in with Google.

-#### Create Recipe Posts
+#### Create Posts

-As a registered user you should see a button called “Create Recipes” in your profile.
+As a subscription user you should see a button called “Create post” in your profile.
 Once clicked it should clear how to fill in the fields.

 #### Edit Profile
 By clicking on the "Edit" button on your recipe you should be able to open up the edit form and save the changes.

 #### Delete Profile
-If you want to delete a post, it should be easily done by clicking on “Delete Recipe” button on the page of your recipe.
+If you want to delete a post, it should be easily done by clicking on the “Delete” button on your post.
 You will get a confirmation message that the post has been deleted.

 #### Sign In
 In the top navbar the “Sign In” button should be displayed if your an unregistered user or if you not logged in yet.